LuluDansMaRue/kubernetes-docker-lab/docs/gcp/mci.md

+---
+layout: single
+classes: wide
-## Multiple cluster with Ingress 📚
+title: Multiple cluster with Ingress
+sidebar:
+  nav: "docs"
+---

 During these tests we only did our tests with only **1 cluster**.
 However for an application with an important volume of traffic one cluster might not be suitable.